scarletti-ben/template-codespaces-html/README.md

 ```

 ## `package.json`
 Specifies dependencies for the project, you can install them via `npm install` in the directory that contains `package.json`.
 These dependencies will be installed locally, which means that you will need to use the `npx` prefix in order to run them.
 The "scripts" section of `package.json` allows to to specify commands that can be called via `npm {command}`.
 In this project `npm run start` will start a server on `port 8080`, just make sure that `npm install` has been called first.
+The "engines" field specifies `node` version for the project.

+## `.nvmrc` [Not Included]
+Optional file that contains the `Node` version to use for the project, see [Quickstart](#quick-start) for more information.
+Created via `node -v > .nvmrc`.
+If you are not using `Windows` then chances are you can just try `nvm use` and it will read from `.nvmrc`.

 ## `.devcontainer/`
-Contains configuration for `GitHub Codespaces` and `VSCode Dev Containers`
+Contains configuration for `GitHub Codespaces` and `VSCode Dev Containers`, including the `Node` version image `"image": "mcr.microsoft.com/devcontainers/javascript-node:18"`, which ensures `Node v18` is preinstalled.
+This version specification actually matters whereas the "engines" field, and `"node": ">=18"`, in `package.json` is more for human reference, though may cause warnings to arise from some tools.

 ### `devcontainer.json`
 - Defines container image via `"image"`